dmorris0/python_intro/Chapter_02_Installation_and_IDE.md

 These notes will use VSCode.
 Download and install it from: [https://code.visualstudio.com/](https://code.visualstudio.com/).

-### Install the Python Extension
+### The Python Extension

-Next install the Python extension.
-Click on the Extensions icon on the left, type `python`, select the top item from Microsoft, and click on install.
+VSCode supports Python formatting and color-coding through and extension.
+To install the Python extension, click on the Extensions icon on the left, type `python`, select the top item from Microsoft, and click on install.

 ![Python in VSCode](.Images/vs_python.png)